Eleanor Kedney

 My mother had two.
 Her sisters had two, three, and four.
 First cousins had one or none.
 You’re

-, my mother would say when I’d lie on the couch and stare at the ceiling, a book
+a dreamer, my mother would say when I’d lie on the couch and stare at the ceiling, a book

 at steeple rest on my hip.
 It’s probably best you don’t have children.
 You like your quiet.